Hoping to use VideoAsk with your favorite app? Use Zapier to connect VideoAsk to thousands of other web services.

 Configure your action preferences.
 Note that the configuration options will vary depending on the action app you have selected.

-In our case, we want to receive a message on Slack from a bot when we receive a call on VideoAsk.
+In our case, we want to receive a message on Slack from a bot when we receive a response to the videoask.

 When you're satisfied with your settings, click Continue.